-This cultivar of silver maple has a broad columnar shape with essentially one trunk and is a rapidly-growing, fairly weak-wooded tree that reaches a height of about 60 to 70 feet on a moist to wet site.
+This cultivar of silver maple has a broad columnar shape with essentially one trunk and is a rapidly growing, fairly weak-wooded tree that reaches a height of about 60 to 70 feet on a moist to wet site.
 The tree is useful in wet areas, transplants easily, and can grow where few others can.
 It should be saved for planting in wet areas away from people or where nothing else will thrive.
 Roots often grow on the surface of the soil, making mowing grass difficult under the canopy.
 They also are aggressive, growing into septic tank drain fields and into broken or leaky water and sewer pipes.
-It is also hard to plant shrubs and other plants beneath the branches due the dense root system.
+It is also hard to plant shrubs and other plants beneath the branches due to the dense root system.

 Scientific name: Acer saccharinum